-UNDERWRITING...
-The Bonds are being purchased by Wells Fargo Brokerage Services, LLC as Senior Managing Underwriter, on behalf of a group of Underwriters listed on the cover of this Official Statement (the "Underwriters").
-The purchase contract for the Bonds (the "Purchase Contract") sets forth the obligation of the Underwriters to purchase the Bonds for the purchase price of \$14,797,015.30 (representing the principal amount of the Bonds, plus an original issue premium of \$1,113,245.70 and less an underwriting discount of \$76,230.40) plus interest accrued on the Bonds from the Dated Date to the date of delivery of the Bonds to the Underwriters, and is subject to certain terms and conditions, including the approval of certain legal matters by Bond Counsel.
+UNDERWRITING...The Bonds are being purchased by Morgan Keegan & Company, Inc. as Senior Managing Underwriter, on behalf of a group of Underwriters listed on the cover of this Official Statement (the "Underwriters").
+The purchase contract for the Bonds (the "Purchase Contract") sets forth the obligation of the Underwriters to purchase the Bonds at an underwriting discount of \$123,500.70 from the initial public offering prices set forth on the inside cover of this Official Statement, plus accrued interest, and is subject to certain terms and conditions, including the approval of certain legal matters by Bond Counsel.
 The Purchase Contract provides that the Underwriters will purchase all of the Bonds if any are purchased.
 The Underwriters may offer and sell the Bonds to certain dealers and others at prices different from the public offering prices stated on the inside cover of this Official Statement.
 The public offering prices may be changed from time to time at the discretion of the Underwriters.